FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/light_monitor.md

 #### Step 3.
 Log in to grafana according to the prompt and view the indicators

 The URL startup script prints the corresponding address.
-The default username and password are admin / admin.([github source code](https://github.com/FISCO-BCOS/FISCO-BCOS/blob/master/tools/template/Dashboard.json))and configure the prometheus source(http://ip:9090/)You can view the real-time display of each indicator.。
+The default username and password are admin / admin([github source code](https://github.com/FISCO-BCOS/FISCO-BCOS/blob/master/tools/template/Dashboard.json))and configure the prometheus source(http://ip:9090/)You can view the real-time display of each indicator。